bonitasoft/bonita-openapi/openapi/paths/README.md

 You may also place each operation in a separate file.

-In this case, if you want all paths at the top-level, you can concatenate the http method to the path name.
+In this process instances, if you want all paths at the top-level, you can concatenate the http method to the path name.
 Similar to the above option, you can

 ### Files at top-level of `paths`